Jezdufourq/Jezdufourq.github.io/_posts/2019-10-01-Oktoberfest.md

 4. Go to the Wasen if you prefer cheaper drinks and a more student vibe
 5. Do not book three days before going, you will pay for accommodation!

 Cheers Johannes for the lederhosen, I will give it back to you sometime before I go!
-Next week, Baden-Baden/Black Forrest.
+Next week, Baden-Baden/Black Forest.